Her (2013 film): Filming

 Principal photography on Her took place in mid-2012, with a production budget of $23 million.
-It was primarily filmed in Los Angeles with an additional two weeks of filming in Shanghai.
+It was primarily filmed in Los Angeles including the Warner Bros. backlot, along with the Bradbury Building serving as Theodore's apartment building.
+The skyline and some of the cityscape were filmed in Shanghai for an additional two weeks.
 During production of the film, actress Samantha Morton performed the role of Samantha by acting on set "in a four-by-four carpeted soundproof booth made of black painted plywood and soft, noise-muffling fabric."
 At Jonze's suggestion, she and Joaquin Phoenix avoided seeing each other on set during filming.

 Morton was later replaced by Scarlett Johansson.
 Jonze explained: "It was only in post-production, when we started editing, that we realized that what the character/movie needed was different from what Samantha and I had created together.
 So we recast and since then Scarlett has taken over that role."
 Morton is credited as an associate producer.
 Jonze met Johansson in the spring of 2013 and worked with her for four months.
 Following the recast, new scenes were shot in August 2013, which were either "newly imagined" or "new scenes that [Jonze] had wanted to shoot originally but didn't."

 Post-production

 Eric Zumbrunnen and Jeff Buchanan served as the film's editors.
 Zumbrunnen stated that there was "rewriting" in a scene between Theodore and Samantha, after Theodore goes on a blind date.
-He explained that their goal in the scene was to make it clear that "[Samantha] was connecting with [Theodore] and falling for him.
+He explained that their goal in the scene was to make it clear that "she (Samantha) was connecting with him (Theodore) and feeling for him.
 You wanted to get the sense that the conversation was drawing them closer."
 Steven Soderbergh became involved in the film when Jonze's original cut ran over 150 minutes, and Soderbergh cut it down to 90 minutes.
 This was not the final version of the film, but it assisted Jonze in removing unnecessary sub-plots.
 Consequently, a supporting character played by Chris Cooper that was the subject of a documentary within the film was removed from the final cut.

 Several scenes included fictional video games; these sequences were developed by animation artist David OReilly.
 His work on the film inspired him to explore developing his own video games, eventually leading to his first title, Mountain.